palomarlab/palomarlab.github.io/_members/you.md

 #  github: john-doe
 ---

-If interested in our research, please contact Miguel for more information.
+If interested in our research, please contact Miguel for more information